 The Giving Voice campaign aims to ‘give voice’ to people with speech, language and communication needs – to ensure their requirements, and those of their carers and families are met.
 Our aim is to demonstrate how speech and language therapy makes a difference to individuals and the broader society across the UK.

-Giving Voice helps speech and language therapy services to demonstrate their unique value to national and local decision makers, while showing evidence of their efficiency and value for money.
+Giving Voice helps speech and language therapy services to demonstrate speech and language therapists’ unique value to national and local decision makers, while showing evidence of our efficiency and value for money.

 Campaigning’ is a very broad term, describing everything from a community group getting together to petition against the closure of a local swimming pool, to a presidential election campaign which reverberates around the globe.

 The Giving Voice campaign looks different wherever RCSLT members pick up and run with the concept.
 However, by promoting the four principal messages below, our collective activity contributes towards a groundswell of awareness and appreciation of the role of speech and language therapy in our communities.